Northumberland (UK Parliament constituency)

-Northumberland, was a County constituency of the House of Commons of the Parliament of England from 1290 to 1707, then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
+Northumberland, was a county constituency of the House of Commons of the Parliament of England from 1290 to 1707, then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
 It was represented by two Members of Parliament.

-The constituency was split into two two-member divisions, for Parliamentary purposes, by the Reform Act of 1832.
-The county was then represented by the Northumberland North and Northumberland South constituencies.
+The constituency was split into two two-member divisions, for Parliamentary purposes, by the Reform Act 1832.
+The county was then represented by the North Numberland and South Northumberland constituencies.